DFE-Digital/bat-design-history/app/posts/becoming-a-teacher/2025-04-23-lessons-learned-from-cross-cutting-work-across-BAT.md

 After the decision was made to focus on candidate accounts on Find, a [retrospective](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques#retrospective-meetings) meeting was held to ensure that all involved could provide feedback on the work, highlight what went well, and flag areas that could be improved for the future.

+After reviewing all the feedback we prioritised the below, as recommendations.

 ## Recommendations

 We identified several key recommendations that are suitable for sharing across the Becoming a Teacher service line, as well as within Teacher Services.
 These included: